perrutquist/SetBlasInt.jl/README.md

 BLAS.lbt_forward("/System/Library/Frameworks/Accelerate.framework/Versions/A/Accelerate")
 ```

 Footnote: The re-definitions do not affect currently running functions.
-Typically, `setblasint` should only be called once, from the top level.
+Typically, `setblasint` should only be called from the top level.

+The idea for this package came from [AppleAccelerateLinAlgWrapper](https://github.com/chriselrod/AppleAccelerateLinAlgWrapper.jl).